Zoom Student Guide

 2. Click the Cloud Recordings tab.

 • If you don’t see the recording you expect to, contact your instructor.
-The instructor may still need to make the recording public in order for you to see it, or there may be another way to access the recording.
+The instructor may still need to make the recording public for you to see it, or they may provide you with another way to access the recording (e.g., a link).

 Tips

-• Your instructor may send a link to the recording instead.
+• Your instructor may send a link to the recording (and the recording passcode) instead.
 In this case, you may not be able to see the recording in Canvas.

-• Recordings are considered confidential.
+• Recordings are considered confidential and should only be accessible to students currently enrolled in the course.
 If your instructor allows downloading course recordings, please do not share them with anyone outside the current term of the course.

 Take exams during a Zoom session